webrecorder/browsertrix-crawler/docs/docs/user-guide/proxies.md

 docker run -v $PWD/crawls:/crawls -v $PWD/proxies:/proxies -it webrecorder/browsertrix-crawler --url https://example.com/ --proxyServerConfig /proxies/proxyConfig.yaml
 ```

-Note that if SSH proxies are provided, an SSH tunnel must be opened for each one before the crawl starts.
-The crawl will not start if any of the SSH proxy connections fail, even if a host-specific proxy is not yet used.
-The `--proxyServerConfigIgnoreFailedProxies` flag can be provided to silently ignore
-any failed proxies and connect directly.

-SOCKS5 and HTTP proxy connections are attempted only on first use.

 The same `--proxyServerConfig` option can also be used in browser profile creation with the `create-login-profile` command in the same way.

+### SSH Tunnels

+For any SSH proxy that is listed as a possible proxy in `matchHosts` configuration, the crawler will attempt to set up an SSH tunnel before starting the crawl.
+By default, the crawl will not start if any of the SSH tunnel connections fail and the crawl
+will be interrupted.
+However, the `--proxyServerConfigIgnoreFailedProxies` flag can be provided to ignore any failing
+proxies and use a direct connection instead.

+SOCKS5 and HTTP proxy connections are made by the browser only on first use, and are not checked for successful connection until/if they are used.

 ### Proxy Precedence